grausof/keras-sincnet/README.md

 [1] Mirco Ravanelli, Yoshua Bengio, “Speaker Recognition from raw waveform with SincNet” [Arxiv](http://arxiv.org/abs/1808.00158)

-## Cite us
+## Cites the authors
-If you use this code or part of it, please cite us!
+If you use this code or part of it, please cite the authors!

 *Mirco Ravanelli, Yoshua Bengio, “Speaker Recognition from raw waveform with SincNet”* [Arxiv](http://arxiv.org/abs/1808.00158)